What Does an Actuary Do? A Guide to the Types of Actuaries

 According to BLS data, the median pay for actuaries in May 2021 was $105,900 per year.
 Actuary salaries vary depending on a person's industry, experience, location, and degree.
 For example, actuaries working in the public sector reported a median salary of $110,590, while those in finance and insurance made around $110,000.

 The lowest-paid actuaries earned over $63,000 in May 2021, while the highest-paid actuaries reported a median salary of nearly $207,000 annually.
 Actuaries can increase their earning potential by completing their certification exams or pursuing fellow status through their certifying organization.
 A master's degree can also lead to higher salaries.

 Can I become an actuary with an online degree?

 Yes, you can become an actuary with an online degree.
 Accredited online colleges offer majors in actuarial science, mathematics, statistics, finance, and other majors that lead to actuary careers.
 During these programs, distance learners complete coursework requirements in a virtual format.

 Online students can also pursue internships in their local area to gain hands-on experience.
 After completing an online degree from an accredited school, graduates can pursue entry-level actuary roles like actuarial analyst or actuarial associate.
-Many universities offer graduate-level programs in actuarial science, mathematics, management, and finance.
+Many universities offer graduate-level programs in actuarial science, mathematics, master's in project management, and finance.